RSS Feeds

 Section titled “How It Works”- Narratorr polls the RSS feed of each RSS-capable indexer

-- Each new feed item is matched against your wanted books and books with monitor for upgrades enabled
+- Each new feed item is matched against your wanted books

 - Matching is fuzzy — title and author are compared with a similarity threshold (70%)